Qiskit/qiskit/README.md

     git clone https://github.com/QISKit/qiskit-sdk-py
     cd qiskit-sdk-py
 ```
-### Setup you enviroment
+#### Setup you enviroment

 We recomend that you use python Virtual enviroments to improve your experience.
 You can get more info about it in: [Setup the environment](doc/install.rst#3.1-Setup-the-environment)

 ## Getting Started

 Now that the SDK is installed, it's time to begin working with QISKit.
+First, get your API token:

+-  Create an `IBM Quantum Experience <https://quantumexperience.ng.bluemix.net>`__ account if you haven't already done so
+-  Get an API token from the Quantum Experience website under “My Account” > “Personal Access Token”

-First, get your [API token and configure your Qconfig file](doc/install.rst#4-configure-your-api-token), it allow to you to execute your programs in the IBM Quantum Experience chips.
+This API token allows to you to execute your programs in the IBM Quantum Experience backends.

 After, try out some example QASM, which runs via the local simulator or the online simulator or [real Quantum Chips](#quantum-chips).